 The story of the wreck of the “Letitia” en route to the Colony in 1828, with among others, my g g grandfather Edward Conyngham, is an interesting one.
 I have added recently most of my research notes which build extensively on the basic incident.

 Father Timothy Reen’s 1939 booklet “Catholic Cowra – An Outline of Its History” contains a great many names and locations of interest to historians and genealogists researching the Cowra region and its pioneer Irish settler families, including many of interest to me.
 Consistent with my aims expressed above, I have added the searchable text to my website.
 Similarly, I have added J C Ryall’s “Cowra in Days Gone Bye” which chronicles early Cowra and our pioneers.

-Edward/Edmund Markham’s full story is here.
-He was assigned to an employer in western Sydney, but our research has failed to trace him in the years 1823 and 1824.
+My g. g. grandfather, Edward/Edmund Markham was an early Irish political transportee – under the UK’s Irish Insurrection Act.
+Markham’s full story is here.
+He was assigned to an employer in Airds in western Sydney, and after 1824, spent six years an an overseer on the property of John McHenry, JP, in Nepean, now Penrith.
+However, our research has failed to trace him in the years 1823 and 1824.
 See the background to our search here.
 We need help.

-[NOTE: This website is a work in progress and development – August/September 2016.]
+[NOTE: This website is a work being continuously developed.
+March/April 2018.]